United States Navy Nurse Corps: Flight nurses

 An efficient procedure for aerial evacuation from target areas was quickly developed.
 The squadron flight surgeon and several pharmacists' mates were on the first hospital plane to land on the captured airfield.
 The surgeon established an evacuation clearing station adjacent to the airstrip, where with the help of his corpsmen, he collected patients from the first-aid and holding stations and screened them for air transport, giving necessary treatment prior to flight.
 As soon as the second hospital plane landed, the flight nurse aboard received her orders.
 The plane was loaded and usually departed in approximately 45 minutes, the flight nurse being responsible for all patients aboard.
 With the corpsman's aid, she dressed wounds, administered whole blood or plasma, gave medications, and fed the patients.
 Using this procedure, within 30 days, approximately 4,500 injured men were flown out of Okinawa alone.

-Flight nurse Jane "Candy" Kendeigh was among the first flight nurses to fly to and from an active battlefield in the Pacific when, on 3 March 1945, she flew round-trip from Guam to Iwo Jima to aid in the evacuation of wounded U.S. Marines.
-As luck would have it, Ensign Kendeigh was also aboard the Navy's first medical evacuation flight bound for Okinawa, making her the first Navy flight nurse on both Iwo Jima and Okinawa.
-After her heroic work in Iwo Jima, she was sent back to the U.S. to participate in a War Bond drive.
-Soon after she started that assignment, she requested to be sent back into the Pacific combat zone.
-She flew her missions with Agana, Guam based Air Evacuation Transport Squadron One (VRE-1), which was an elite unit of the Naval Air Transport Service (NATS).
+In 1945 Jane Kendeigh became the first Navy flight nurse in an active combat zone, serving at Iwo Jima.
+Later that year she was also the first flight nurse to arrive in Okinawa.